blaa/barySSH/README.md

 Usage
 =====
+To install from pip use:
+pip install barySSH

 Run it on two computers to create a *masked* channel.
 For example, to connect to an ssh service on "server.com" using tcp tunnel on port 20023: